Millennial Media Destination

 When you first create an audience, Personas sends an Identify call for every user in that audience.
 Later audience syncs only send updates for users whose membership has changed since the last sync.

 Supported Sources and Connection Modes

-The first step is to make sure Millennial Media supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Millennial Media supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 Millennial Media recognizes pixel ids, not custom events.
 When you

 analytics.track(event, properties) an event that represents a Millennial Media ad conversion, you’ll need to map the event name on the left to it’s corresponding Millennial Media pixel id on the right in the integration panel.

 This page was last modified: 09 Jun 2020

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!